Skip to main content

 Notification webhookURLAddress for sending notifications to external systems (HTTP POST)

-Additional dataText fieldWhat information from the chat to include in the notification
+Additional dataText fieldInformation from the chat to include in the notification

 FAQ

 Yes.
 Use a webhook — enter your system’s URL.
-Webhooks can send notifications to any service: CRM, email, messenger, spreadsheet.
+Webhooks can deliver to any service: CRM, email, messenger, spreadsheet.

 Not directly.
-However, through a webhook and an automation platform (Make, n8n, Zapier), you can set up email delivery in minutes.
+But via a webhook plus an automation platform (Make, n8n, Zapier), you can wire up email delivery in minutes.

 Check the firing condition.
-It is likely too narrow or imprecisely described.
-Describe the situation in detail, in your own words — these are not keywords.
+It’s likely too narrow or imprecisely described.
+Describe the situation in detail, in your own words — these aren’t keywords.

-Narrow the condition: add clarifications, exclusions, and specifics.
-Instead of “the customer asks a question,” write “the customer asks a question that the agent cannot answer and explicitly expresses dissatisfaction.”
+Narrow the condition: add qualifications, exclusions, specifics.
+Instead of “the client asks a question”, write “the client asks a question that the agent can’t answer and explicitly expresses dissatisfaction”.

 Notifications are sent almost instantly.
-If there is a delay, check your internet connection or webhook status.
+If there’s a delay, check your internet connection or the webhook status.

-Via Telegram — no, all channel subscribers receive the same alerts.
+Via Telegram — no, all channel subscribers get the same alerts.
 Via webhook — yes: different triggers can send data to different URLs.

-Trigger checks consume a minimal number of tokens — this will not noticeably affect your budget.
+Trigger checks consume a minimal number of tokens — they won’t noticeably affect your budget.